angristan/awesome-stars/README.md

 - [FreshRSS/Extensions](https://github.com/FreshRSS/Extensions) - A repository containing all the official FreshRSS extensions
 - [prettier/plugin-php](https://github.com/prettier/plugin-php) - Prettier PHP Plugin
 - [digitalnature/php-ref](https://github.com/digitalnature/php-ref) - A better alternative to print_r / var_dump
-- [humhub/humhub](https://github.com/humhub/humhub) - HumHub - Open Source Social Network
+- [humhub/humhub](https://github.com/humhub/humhub) - HumHub is an Open Source Enterprise Social Network.
+Easy to install, intuitive to use and extendable with countless freely available modules.
 - [kalvn/shaarli2mastodon](https://github.com/kalvn/shaarli2mastodon) - This Shaarli plugin allows you to automatically publish links you post on your Mastodon timeline.
 - [mattiasgeniar/McAfee-Shill-Bot](https://github.com/mattiasgeniar/McAfee-Shill-Bot) - This bot monitors @officialmcafee's tweets, parses their text & images (using OCR), extracts the coin-ticker and buys them on BitTrex.
 - [KyranRana/cloudflare-bypass](https://github.com/KyranRana/cloudflare-bypass) - A new and improved PHP library which bypasses the Cloudflare IUAM page using cURL